InfiAps/DockerDev/README.md

 ```
 docker run -d -p 41233:22 -p 41234:80 -p 41235:3306 --volumes-from mysqldata joegus/joegus-devx
 ```
+Sometimes it won't start properly first time - I haven't found out why yet.
+I have a suspicion that it is because the ports are still in use after virtualbox har restored my snapshot.
+Changing 41234 to e.g. 41239 and then start again works fine.
+After stopping the container again and start with port 41234 again  - then it works again.
+Spooky..

 ## Backup/Restore database content from/to Docker volume
 #### Backup
 Mount current directory into the data container named "mysqldata" as /backup (sort of mysqldata:/backup) , then do a tar of mysqldata:/var/lib/mysql and place it in current local directory